 A lot of scaremongering takes place surrounding your credit history, what it means for your day-to-day life and your future financial decisions.
-Our guest blogger and Personal Finance Expert, Andrew Hagger, is on hand to take you through what matters, the common credit myths, and tips on how to boost your score.
+Here's what really matters:

 The first step is to sign up for a copy of your own personal credit report.
 You can do this online and for free direct via credit reference agencies such as Experian and Equifax or through third party providers including Clearscore and TotallyMoney.